suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

   // Change the content of the element header.textContent = 'This is different text'

-  // Add a new class to the list of classes this element
+  // Add a new class to the list of classes, this element
   //  has, which might change what CSS rules apply to it! header.classList.add('highlighted')
 }
 ```

 There is a long list of properties of elements we can read/adjust.
 However, we
-will not spend a lot of time at this low level of programming so we won't take
+will not spend a lot of time at this low level of programming so, we won't take
 time to review them all.